vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/0/PREFATORY_NOTE.md

 PREFATORY NOTE

-tion to the study of the Tantraloka, instead of being an introduction to the text itself.
+tion to the study of the Tantrāloka, instead of being an introduction to the text itself.
 In sum, the present endeavour has crystalized into a sort of more or less structural analysis and a groundwork, as it were, for more intensive future investigation in this area.

 Before I wind up I must take this opportunity to thank Jain brothers (M/s.
 N.P. & J.P.), directors of M/s Motilal Banarsidass, for affording me an opportunity to pay once again my tribute to the all-time genius called Abhinavagupta and study a little bit of his magnum opus.
 I am deeply indebted to Prof. Braj Vallabha Dwivedi, the retired Head, Yoga & Tantra Department, Sampurnanand Sanskrit University, who was extremely generous in sending the proof-copy of his Upodghata to the Luptāgama- samgraha.
 I am also thankful to him for discussing the proposed format and scope of the Introduction, although I am guilty of not using some of his suggestions with regard to the discussion on philoso- phical/doctrinal matters.
 My reasons for eschewing philosophical issues are simple.
 Something must be said over and above what has already been said by Pandey and other learned scholars.
 With the limited amount of time at my command it was not possible to make such a deep study as is demanded by philosophical and theoretical issues.
 I am indeed beholden to Thakur Jaidev Singh, a great authority of our times on Kashmir Saivism, for offering his valuable suggestions about the proposed direction and contents of the Introduction.
 Prof. H. P. Alper of the Southern Methodist University, USA has put me under a dept by discussing the proposed format and agenda of the Introduction and for finding time